February 17, 2012

 -Boil gluten-fee lasagna noodles with salt and follow box directions (Gluten-free pastas need to be cooked to al dente).
 Drain and set aside to cool.

--Drain artichokes and rough chop.
+-Drain artichokes and chop.

 -Mince garlic and shallot and sweat med low heat w 3 T olive oil.